Why Religious Studies?

-This A Level has a broad focus.
+This A-Level has a broad focus.
 The systematic study of religion includes the study of religious beliefs, values and teachings in their interconnections.
 This will be explored in terms of a historical context as well as in the contemporary world.
 Religious ethics includes the exploration of ethical theories and the application of ethical theory to personal, societal or global issues of importance, including religious ethical perspectives.

-Exam board: OCR
+Exam board: We study OCR Religious Studies.

 Preferred Entry Requirements: Grade 5 or above in GCSE RE (either full or short course).